Kinto/kinto/docs/api/1.x/synchronisation.rst

 .. image:: ../../images/sync-oldest.svg

-If an error occurs during the obtention of pages, the synchronisation can be resumed transparently, since it relies on the highest timestamp successfully stored locally.
+If an error occurs during the obtention of pages, the synchronisation can be resumed transparently, since the pages are obtained with ascending timestamps, and the next sync relies on the highest timestamp successfully stored locally.